For more info email Peter or

 West Hill House B&B is located in the heart of the Mad River Valley on a quiet country road nestled in a hillside forest, surrounded by its gorgeous perennial gardens.
 It is beside the Sugarbush ski and golf resort and minutes from the Mad River Glen ski area, on the Catamount trans-Vermont ski trail and just a few minutes drive to the famed Vermont Long Trail.
 The shops, artisans and marvelous restaurants of Warren and Waitsfield, Vermont are all nearby.
 It is just 45 miles from Burlington Airport – BTV.

 The B&B offers 9 unique non-smoking guest rooms and suites all with gas fireplaces, air conditioning, direct dial phones with free calling and voice mail, Wi-Fi, high definition digital cable TVs, and all with private ensuite bathrooms featuring jetted tubs and/or steam showers.

 The beds all have memory foam making them amazingly comfortable, and the hosts, who also live in the house, serve a delicious breakfast to their guests each morning after their great night’s sleep.
 The B&B also has 3 large common rooms with fireplaces, including a library with a pool table.

-West Hill House B&B provides the finest comfort, hospitality and food, and offers a personal concierge service for all their guests to help them get the very best from their visit to the area, both by helping them plan their visit ahead of time and by making suggestions while they are staying at the B&B. Room rates for Bed and Breakfast range from $140 to $320 per night, double occupancy.
+West Hill House B&B provides the finest comfort, hospitality and food, and offers a personal concierge service for all their guests to help them get the very best from their visit to the area, both by helping them plan their visit ahead of time and by making suggestions while they are staying at the B&B. Room rates for Bed and Breakfast range from $140 to $320 per night, double occupancy, plus taxes.
 There are excellent restaurants nearby and the hosts are happy to make recommendations and book a table for guests.

 High resolution photos and other downloads are available from our media server.